KYB

 The Simultaneous Double Verification

-1. File scan: the sales team fills a basic form with company name and legal representative name
+• File scan: the sales team enters basic information (company name and legal representative)

-2. Source aggregation: in real-time, query public registries, fraud databases, financial signals...
+• Data aggregation: real-time queries across public registries, fraud databases, financial signals

-4. Decision in under 5 seconds: global score combining both analyses
+• Decision in under 5 seconds: a global score combining both analyses

 The result:

-• Zero commercial friction: the process is automated, the prospect doesn't notice it
+• Zero commercial friction: the process is automated and invisible to the prospect

-• Bank-level rigor, applied in real-time in the field
+• Bank-level rigor, applied instantly in the field

 Why No One Solves This Alone